In this article, I will walk you through my full-proof Europe packing list to make sure that you don’t miss out on bringing anything important.

 Bring a pair of boots for winter walking!
 It’s best if they’re waterproof and insulated to keep you toasty on long days spent exploring.

-Wrap a scarf around your neck to be sure nothing is exposed on the colder days.
+Wrap a scarf around your neck to be sure nothing is exposed on colder days.
 Plus, it’s totally European fashion, so you’re sure to blend in with other men out on the street.

 Tech gloves are so useful for colder months because you can still use your phone without sacrificing warmth.